 Everything You Need to Know About KYC Norms in Two-Wheeler Insurance

 Due to the increasing fraudulent cases, IRDAI has made the KYC process for bike insurance mandatory.
 KYC helps to verify the identity and residence of customers using valid documents.
-To facilitate the process, bike insurance companies could ask for your Aadhar, PAN, Birth Proofs, etc. Read the article below to know more about the KYC process for various 2 wheelers in India.
+To facilitate the process, bike insurance companies may ask for your Aadhaar, PAN, Birth Proof, etc. Read the article below to know more about the KYC process for various two-wheelers in India.

 Read more